khudgins/vol-test/stress-tests/cloud-provisioners/do/README.md

-This directory contains provisioning script and is the terraform workspace for the terraform configuration that contains all the stress-test clusters..
+This directory contains provisioning script and is the terraform workspace for the terraform configuration that generates the stress-test cluster

 As explained in the Top level readme. tempaltes in `templates/` are rendered to generate cluster configuration from `./cluster` module and runner configuration.